Bringing together leaders and fostering belonging

 Expect each class session to be a full day.
 Most class sessions begin between 8:30 am and 9:00 am and end between 4:00 pm and 4:30 pm.
 In addition to attending each class session, fellows will be required to complete a capstone project during the program.
 Time spent on the capstone project will vary and be determined by each fellow.

-As a way to advance impact, each fellow will be asked to complete a capstone project for their organization by addressing one challenge connected to closing opportunity gaps and promoting justice and inclusion.
+To advance impact, each fellow will be asked to complete a capstone project for their organization by addressing one challenge connected to closing opportunity gaps and promoting justice and inclusion.

 We will select up to 24 applicants to participate in the program.
 The ideal cohort size is between 15-20.